fortmarek/fortmarek/README.md

 Otherwise, I am fairly active on [Twitter](https://twitter.com/marekfort) and of course you can reach me via [email](marekfort@me.com), too!
 I am more than happy to talk about anything, it does not have to be Swift or even development-related 🖤

-I try to work in the open as much as I can - you could checkout my [Github](https://github.com/fortmarek/) to see what I am working on.
+I try to work in the open as much as I can - you could checkout my repositories and latest activity to see what I am working on.
 The project I am most active in is [tuist](https://github.com/tuist/tuist) which is a great tool extracting away complexities of Xcode projects, letting you focus on actually building your apps.